 How WebAssembly Works

-If you’re unfamiliar with WebAssembly, it’s a portable binary execution format.
+If you’re not familiar with WebAssembly, it’s a portable binary execution format.
 To put it in layman’s terms, WebAssembly is a compilation target for many programming languages.
-That means you can compile some source code and, instead of having a Linux/Windows/macOS executable or library, you have a so-called WebAssembly module.
-Then you can execute this binary artifact using a dedicated runtime on your chosen platform and operating system.
+That means you can compile some source code and, instead of having a Linux/Windows/macOS executable or library, you end up having a so-called WebAssembly module.
+Then you can execute this binary artifact using a dedicated runtime on the platform and operating system of your choice.

 This is summarized by the drawing below:

 WebAssembly started as a solution to expand the capabilities of modern web browsers.
-However, it’s gone beyond the browser, with many interesting use cases emerging.
+However, it’s gone beyond the browser, with lots of interesting use cases emerging.

-Kubewarden is one of these emerging use cases: its policies can be written in any programming language and compiled into a WebAssembly module.
+Kubewarden is one of these emerging use cases: its policies can be written in any programming language that can be compiled into a WebAssembly module.

 On top of being polyglot and portable, WebAssembly is also secure.
 WebAssembly was originally conceived as a way to enrich web applications.
-This can be a huge security risk when browsers have to run WebAssembly modules downloaded from the web on an end-user computer.
-That’s why, by design, WebAssembly modules are executed inside dedicated sandboxes.
-These sandboxes put tight constraints on the WebAssembly module execution by limiting access to the host memory, filesystem, devices, and more.
-Even though this sounds similar to how containers operate, the level of isolation and limits on WebAssembly programs is far more stringent.
+When browsers have to run WebAssembly modules downloaded from the web on an end-user computer, this can be a huge security risk.
+That’s why, by design, WebAssembly modules are executed inside of dedicated sandboxes.
+These sandboxes put tight constraints on the WebAssembly module execution by limiting access to the host memory, filesystem, devices and more.
+Even though this sounds similar to how containers operate, the level of isolation and the limits placed on WebAssembly programs is far more stringent.

 Going back to Kubewarden, all our policies are WebAssembly modules that are loaded and run by our policy server.
-Each policy lives inside its own sandbox without access to the host environment.
+Each policy lives inside its own sandbox, with no access to the host environment.
 The policy server receives the AdmissionReview requests originated by Kubernetes and then uses the relevant policies to evaluate them.

 Distributing Security Policies with Kubewarden